 Coordinating Editor: Paul Freedman: I am the father of two amazing young adults, my greatest mentors.
 I have been a K-6 teacher for 28 years.
 I am the Founding Head of Salmonberry School on Orcas Island, WA.
 I have served as President of the Graduate Institute for Transformative Learning and am currently a member of the faculty of TIES (The Institute for Educational Studies) and the Transformative Learning Foundation.
 I have served as a Contributing Editor for Encounter: Education for Meaning and Social Justice.
 My TEDx Talk is on “Deep Education.”
 I am the Co-Director of the Holistic Education Initiative.
 It is an honor to accept the reins for The Holistic Educator from Susan and Gary, and to share the leadership of this project with my friends and colleagues, Renee and Laurel.
 I look forward to serving the needs of the holistic education community.

 Production Editor: Laurel Tien: Inspired by the self-directed learning journey of my children--now young adults!--I embarked on my own parallel path through the SelfDesign Graduate Institute's MA program.
-I have continued to deepen my understandings of post-traditional education as a PhD Candidate in the Transformative Studies program at California Institute of Integral Studies, where my dissertation is focused on privileging emergence and relational learning as generative collective wisdom.
+I have continued to deepen my understandings of post-traditional education through my PhD in the Transformative Studies program at California Institute of Integral Studies, where my dissertation focused on privileging emergence and relational learning as generative collective wisdom.
 My teaching and research over the past ten years has focused on experiential, holistic, integral and transformational approaches to education.
 I am honoured to be able to support holistic education through the Transformative Learning Foundation and as Director of the Transformative Learning Communities concentration in the Individualized MA program at Antioch University.
 In these roles I get to see the power of holding space for holistic, emergent knowing with individuals and intentional learning communities.
 Academic Website: https://laureltien.academia.edu/

 Student Editor: Sarah Grulikowski (she/her) is fascinated by the potential of holistic education to empower students and create community–wide change.
 Graduating with her B.S. in Elementary Education from Southern Oregon University (SOU) in 2021, she has also earned a Certificate in Holistic Education and will graduate Summa Cum Laude, with Honors College distinction.
 Her capstone research focused on the science and social justice of play, examining the role of playgrounds in